omniboard-dev/analyzer/README.md

 ### Run in projects

-Make sure you have already set `OMNIBOARD_API_KEY` environment variable in the given environment
+Make sure you have already set `OMNIBOARD_API_KEY` environment variable in the given environment (CI) or pass it in using `--api-key` flag when running `omniboard` command locally

 1. install it using `npm i -D @omniboard/analyzer` in the project we want to analyze (dev dependency)
 2. run it using `npx omniboard` (or run `omniboard` as a npm script, eg `"postbuild": "omniboard""`)